Alexander-Miller/treemacs/README.md

  * `treemacs-git-integration` (default value: nil)

    When t use different faces for files' different git states.

+ * `treemacs-follow-after-init` (default value: nil)

+   When t run `treemacs-follow` after calling `treemacs-init` or `treemacs-projectle-init` regardless of `treemacs-follow-mode` setting.

 In addition treemacs defines the following base faces: